-Born 1975 in Las Cruces, New Mexico.
+Born in Las Cruces, New Mexico.
 Lives and works in London.
-Teaches at the Royal College of Art, London and HEAD, Geneva.
+Teaches at the Royal College of Art, London, the Sandberg Institute, Amsterdam and HEAD, Geneva.

 The work is exhibited, screened and published internationally, notably at the CNAC Pompidou (Paris), Kunsthalle Wien (Vienna), Venice Architecture Biennale, London Architecture Biennale, Victoria & Albert Museum (London), Israel Museum, Witte de With (Rotterdam), MuHKA (Antwerp), Museum of Modern Art (NYC), Lisbon Architecture Triennale, Baltic Contemporary (Newcastle), London Design Festival, Arnolfini Gallery (Bristol), Center for Contemporary Art (Tel Aviv), Musée D’Art Moderne (Luxembourg), Miyake Studio Gallery (Tokyo), Kulturhuset (Stockholm) and Haus der Kulturen der Welt (Berlin).